Olympic attention to mental health: Can NBC coverage pivot?

 He’ll keep talking about the issue, Solomon said.

 David Bauder is the media writer for The Associated Press.
 Follow him on Twitter at https://twitter.com/dbauder.
-More AP Olympics coverage: https://www.apnews.com/OlympicGames and https://twitter.com/AP_Sports